Online Auto Museum

 Image 7 finished at 16.1 MP.

 One that got away, we first saw J-519 at the 2006 Radnor Hunt Concours d'Elegance, where I'd toted my trusty film camera and soaked up a mesmerizing automotive assortment with fine film granularity.
-No good for photo-illustrations however, and for many years I hoped to see this Model J once again.
-The Hershey auction in 2017 finally offered an opportunity to glimpse the car before it moved out of the region, no less alongside the 1933 Silver Arrow I had considered my top priority among all vehicles to find and photograph.
+Not so good for photo-illustrations however, and for many years I hoped to see this Model J once again.
+The Hershey auction in 2017 finally offered an opportunity to glimpse the car before it moved out of the region, no less alongside the 1933 Silver Arrow I had considered my top priority among all vehicles to profile.
 I took a rare day off work—at the time providing technical analysis and business case support at a federal financial institution—and drove north for a relaxing afternoon of photos.
 The results follow a determination to focus on portraits, which fill half this gallery.

 So, 16 years after first sight, this J-519 profile finally came together in 2022, focusing on bold two-tone blue compositions spread across lovely steel contours.
 This car remains my favorite Duesenberg of those I've photographed (no modest number), and stands a close companion in my mind among the finest of those I have not.
 Of course the first impression, seeing J-519 at my first concours event, counts for a lot.
 But one of the few examples I think better, at least among those I know of in the vicinity, is J-312, the two-tone Graber-bodied cabriolet.